dell/cosi/docs/features/objectscale.md

 ### `authenticationType`

+> ⚠ **WARNING**: this field is case sensitive, and the granting access will fail if it is not set exactly to *Key* or *IAM*.

+`authenticationType` denotes the style of authentication.
+The only supported option for COSI Driver is `Key`.

 ### Unsupported options

 - `authenticationType=IAM` - denotes the style of authentication.
 The `IAM` value MUST NOT be used, because IAM style authentication is not supported.

 ### Bucket Access

+`BucketAccess` represents a access request to generate a `Secret`, that will allow you to access ObjectStorage .
+The following is a sample manifest for creating a BucketClaim resource:

 ```yaml
 apiVersion: objectstorage.k8s.io/v1alpha1